Master of Public Health

-- Health Management & Policy via asynchronous online, synchronous online, on-campus or hybrid formats.
+- Health Management & Policy via asynchronous online, synchronous online or on-campus formats.

-- Indigenous Health via asynchronous online, synchronous online, on-campus or hybrid formats.
+- Indigenous Health via asynchronous online or synchronous online formats.

-- Population Health Research & Analytics via a hybrid asynchronous/synchronous online, on-campus or hybrid formats.
+- Population Health Research & Analytics via a hybrid asynchronous/synchronous online or on-campus formats.

 The Public Health Program also offers dual degree options:

-- an Accelerated B.S./M.P.H. degree via asynchronous online format, allowing students to complete both a bachelor's and master's degree in Public Health from anywhere in the world in just five years.
+- Accelerated B.S./M.P.H. allowing students to complete both a bachelor's and master's degree in public health from anywhere in the world in just five years.